YconquestY/cs-629/README.md

-# Lab 4 -- Basic multithreaidng	(SMT)
+# Lab 4 -- Basic multithreading

-Start by copying in `pipelined.bsv` from lab2b, `Cache32.bsv` and `Cache512.bsv` from lab3a, and `CacheInterface.bsv` from lab3b, replacing the templates in this repository.
-You may need to add in any other dependencies you added, as well, such as `*.hex` files.
+Start by copying in `pipelined.bsv`, `Cache32.bsv` and `Cache512.bsv` and `CacheInterface.bsv` from your previous lab, replacing the templates in this repository.
+You may need to add in any other dependencies you added and modify the `top_pipelined.bsv` as well if you used a cache that does not return on store.
+Notice that `top_pipelined.bsv` has been slightly updated in the MMIO section, so if you modify the data memory section, be careful to keep the updated MMIO section (feel free to reach out if you have issues).

 ## Two-threads machine